heartgears/bikesharing/README.md

 ## Summary
 If the Des Moines bike project is going to thrive, it will need a solid base of commuters who live close to their work places, ideally in the downtown area.
 The second, less significant group will be a base of consumers who will use the bikes for activity and exercise on the weekends.

+Two additional, potentially useful visualizations would include two maps for Top Starting and Ending Locations by weekday, to confirm the assumptions outlined above.